Learn. Discover. Grow.

 Wonderful!
 Graduate training is an integral part of our Mission.
 We offer M.S. and Ph.D. degrees in Biology, Ecology, or Neuroscience.
 Research in our department spans all areas of biology, including biogeochemistry, cell signaling, conservation biology, ecology, animal behavior, evolution and systematics, genomics, insect biology and pest management, neurobiology, microbiology, molecular plant physiology, molecular and synthetic biology, physiology, plant and insect pathology, and public health.

-All our students receive a guaranteed five years (PhD) and three years (MS) of stipend, tuition waiver, and partial fees/insurance during the Academic Year, during which time they receive training and mentorship in research, teaching, as well as myriad opportunities for professional development.
+All our students receive a guaranteed five years (PhD) and three years (MS) support package that includes salary, tuition waiver, and partial fees/insurance during the Academic Year, during which time they receive training and mentorship in research, teaching, as well as myriad opportunities for professional development.
 In addition, students can fund their research and education through competitive internal scholarships and grants.
 We also offer workshops geared specifically for graduate students to help them prepare grant proposals for external funding sources, like the National Science Foundation Graduate Research Fellowship Program.

 Our graduate students are active members of the Biology department.
 There are plenty of opportunities to become involved in department committees and student government.
 We are also deeply committed to fostering an inclusive and equitable community.
 There is a place for everyone in USU Biology, including first generation students and those from underrepresented backgrounds.
 There are a lot of resources available at USU and the surrounding community to support you during your time in Logan, UT.
 Some of these include: